 - 2 teaspoons light agave nectar or simple syrup

-- 2 ounces Irish whiskey (or bourbon or other whiskey of choice)
+- 2 ounces Irish whiskey (for the green version); use bourbon or whiskey of choice for the classic version or bourbon or other whiskey of choice

 - Crushed ice